What are the three tax benefits of a Keren Hishtalmut?

 Self-employed individuals can deposit into a Keren Hishtalmut and claim a tax deduction, but the rules differ from salaried employees:

-- Deductible amount: Up to 4.5% of your taxable income, up to an annual income ceiling (approximately 188,544 NIS for 2025)
+- Deductible amount: Up to 4.5% of your annual taxable income, capped at an annual deductible deposit of approximately 13,203 NIS (2025/26 figure, updated yearly)

 The tax benefits are meaningful only if the דמי ניהול (Dmei Nihul) - the management fees - are kept low.
 Unlike pension funds, Keren Hishtalmut management fees are negotiable and have dropped significantly in recent years due to competition.
 Expect to pay 0.1-0.4% annually on your accumulated balance.
 Some managers charge an additional small deposit fee (per contribution).
 When comparing providers, ask for the "all-in" annual fee on your expected balance.